resilient-http/resilient.js/README.md

 })
 ```

-#### Could I use a custom HTTP client instead the embedded one?
+#### Can I use a custom HTTP client instead of the embedded one?

-Of course you could do that.
-For example, in browser environments this is a common premise, for example you want to use the custom HTTP client of the framework you are using, or a custom library like zepto or jQuery.
+Of course you can do that.
+In browser environments this is a common premise, for example you need to use the custom HTTP client of the framework you are using in your application, or a custom library like zepto or jQuery that provides a well-know AJAX features

-You could simple do that defining a function middleware which will handle all the HTTP communication
+You could simple do that defining a function middleware with which all the HTTP communication will be handled

 ```js
 var client = Resilient({})